uhasker/getting-things-done-in-next-js/src/chapter4/02-data-types-and-constraints.md

 select 42::smallint, pg_typeof(42::smallint);
 ```

-> Note that `::` is a PostgreSQL - specific operator and not part of the official SQL standard.
+> Note that `::` is a PostgreSQL-specific operator and not part of the official SQL standard.

 This will return: